A man in distress covers his face surrounded by multiple pointing fingers.

 Once you recognize that concern may be cloaked in judgment, the next step is figuring out how to navigate these tricky conversations.
 Here are some strategies for maintaining boundaries while still engaging with loved ones:

-Set Clear Boundaries: It’s important to set firm but compassionate boundaries around discussions of faith, especially if they make you uncomfortable.
+It’s important to set firm but compassionate boundaries around discussions of faith.
+Especially if they make you uncomfortable.
 You might say something like, “I appreciate your concern, but I need you to trust me on my journey.
 I’m happy to talk about my experiences, but I’m not looking for advice or guidance right now.”
 Setting these boundaries can protect you from feeling overwhelmed by judgment while still maintaining the relationship.

-Practice Compassionate Listening: While it’s difficult to be on the receiving end of judgment, remember that your loved ones may also be grappling with their own discomfort.
-Faith expansion disrupts the relational dynamics they’re used to, and they may be acting out of fear or uncertainty.
+While it’s difficult to be on the receiving end of judgment, remember that your loved ones may also be grappling with their own discomfort.
+Faith expansion disrupts the relational dynamics they’re used to.
+They may be acting out of fear or uncertainty.
 By practicing compassionate listening, you can acknowledge their feelings without internalizing their judgment.

 Reframe Concern as Connection